SPONSOR F.A.Q.

 Mail your contribution to: General Treasurer 17001 Prairie Star Parkway Lenexa, KS, USA 66220

-Child sponsorship uses the accountability structures within the Church of the Nazarene (at the local, regional, and international levels) to ensure that children receive the promised support and participate in a church-led holistic child development program.
-These programs and the families of participating children also commit to meet certain requirements that provide you with updates on your sponsored child’s progress.
+NCM Child Sponsorship uses the accountability structures within the Church of the Nazarene (at the local, regional, and international levels) to ensure that children receive the promised support and participate in a church-led holistic child development program.
+These programs and the families of participating children also commit to meet certain requirements that provide you with progress updates about the child you sponsor.

 You already have!
-Your sponsored child’s birthday and Christmas gifts are included in your monthly sponsorship amount.
+Birthday and Christmas gifts are included in your monthly sponsorship amount.
 Each month a small portion of your donation is set aside for these special times of year.
-If you would like to send your child a personalized gift, feel free to send them items such as paper bookmarks, small stickers, coloring sheets (not books), postcards, pictures and musical greeting cards.
+If you would like to send the child you sponsor a personalized gift, feel free to send them items such as paper bookmarks, small stickers, coloring sheets (not books), postcards, pictures and musical greeting cards.
 These items should fit in a regular-sized envelope.
 Items beyond the given categories are discouraged for logistical reasons.
 Unfortunately, we cannot send items beyond what had been listed because it can cause packages to be opened in transit or have high customs costs attached to them.

-Since it is already included in your monthly sponsorship amount, all monetary donations sent for birthday and Christmas gifts for your sponsored child will be applied to the Unsponsored Children’s Fund.
+Since it is already included in your monthly sponsorship amount, all monetary donations sent for birthday and Christmas gifts for the child you sponsor will be applied to the Unsponsored Children’s Fund.

 SPONSORSHIP FACTS